 Students in this program can expect to learn in small class sizes and develop an extensive professional network with their classmates and professors.
 The program is offered completely online for the convenience of working professionals.

 Kennesaw State University offers a master’s of science in quality assurance as a fully online degree program.
 A key point of emphasis in the program curriculum is on the theories and assumptions that are the basis of the field of engineering.
 Students in this program learn to identify the assumptions of techniques and determine when they are violated in order to evaluate the merits of new tools and methods.

 The online course environment is interactive and delivered asynchronously and synchronously through discussion boards, live sessions, and other instructional methods.
 Students can expect to engage in a blend of individual and group assessments.

 ROCHELLE COOK, PhD - California State University, Dominguez Hills

 Dr. Rochelle Cook brings 20 years of experience in engineering and project management roles in manufacturing and healthcare to her appointment as a faculty member at California State University at Dominguez Hills.
-She currently mentors and coaches students with their thesis and dissertation projects and teaches a course in quality function management.
+She currently mentors and coaches students with their thesis projects and teaches a course in quality function management.

 Dr. Cook’s subject matter expertise includes team facilitation, process improvement, Six Sigma certification training, and scholarly writing review.
 She holds a PhD in leadership studies from North Carolina A&T State University and she is a Six Sigma Master Black Belt.